isomerpages/mlaw-corp/news/press-releases/_posts/2014-02-16-Seven-Golf-Clubs-With-Leases-Expiring-In-Next-10-Years-Will-Be-Able-To-Renew-Leases.md

 ---
-layout: post
-title: Seven Golf Clubs With Leases Expiring In Next 10 Years Will Be Able To Renew Leases
+title: 'Seven Golf Clubs With Leases Expiring In Next 10 Years Will Be Able To Renew Leases'
 permalink: /news/press-releases/golf-club-announcement
-breadcrumb: Press Releases
+breadcrumb: 'Press Releases'
-collection_name: news

 ---

 16 Feb 2014 Posted in [Press releases](/news/press-releases)